Report on #IMWD2017

 Over a three-month period, leading up to the June 29th IMWD2017 event, we personally sent out just over 7,000 (not a typo) emails to art, heritage and museum workers, institutions and associations, in 192 countries.
 This group was handpicked from MUSEUMVIEWS database of some 12,500 contacts, by our Founder (Homa Taj) Executive Director (Frank J Cunningham) and a team of volunteers, including MUSEUMVIEWS staff.
 The mailing list excluded all social media, but included LinkedIn.

-Again, the above invitations exclude our reach and activities across various social media – Facebook, Twitter, Instagram, LinkedIn, Tumblr, etc. – where MUSEUMVIEWS (& IMWD) have a cumulative (individual and institutional) followership of more than 70,000.
+Again, the above invitations excluded our reach and activities across various social media – Facebook, Twitter, Instagram, LinkedIn, Tumblr, etc. – where MUSEUMVIEWS (& IMWD) have a cumulative (individual and institutional) followership of more than 70,000.

 This 3rd edition of IMWD was not our first-hand experience with Globaloney – overestimating globalization – a term introduced by Clare Boothe Luce in 1940, and more recently revived by Pankaj Ghemawat, Professor of Management and Strategy at New York University.